martinisoft/funnies/README.md

 your database gem of choice along with modifying the contents of the database.yml file.

+### Updating comics

+This app uses the Whenever gem to schedule a rake task to pull all the comics once a day.
+Check out the lib/tasks/comics rake task for some more details.

 ### Deployment Locations & Stack

 Both deployment servers are on Linode 512 Instances